napkinz77/Amoura/README.md

 options.
 Under "Minimap Preset 1" you can scroll down to "Mob Display" and change that to "Large Icons".
 Additionally, I'd change your map to a square because circles are lame.
 Rectangle is also acceptable.
 As a last side note, you can use the "-" and "+" keys to zoom in and out while you are in game.

+Q: What are all of these annoying boxes that keep showing up whenever I look at something?
+And for that matter, what's up with these coordinates under my crosshair?
+This is an outrage modpack=unplayable!

+A: That is a mod that I like to use called HWYLA which just tells you what you are looking at.
+The settings for this are completely configurable in mod options and it has Pixelmon integration so I thought I'd include it.
+To get rid of all the boxes with info about blocks and Pokemon, just diable HWYLA and Waila Harvestability in your mod options.
+The coordinates under the crosshair are a chunk measurer that comes enable by deafult with the WorldEdit CUI.
+You can either assign a button in controls to toggle this (and then toggle it) or just disable WorldEdit CUI 3 altogether which is what I would do if I were you.